-- The Award Committee consults with the recipient to confirm recipient’s availability to present at a conference selected by the SEI and the IEEE Computer Society.
+- The Award Committee consults with the recipient to confirm recipient’s availability to present either at a conference or virtually via webcast organized by the SEI and the IEEE Computer Society.

-- The SEI announces the recipient(s), presents the commemorative plaque, introduces the recipient'(s’) presentation, and promotes the recipient'(s’) work and its implications for the conference attendees’ work.
+- The SEI announces the recipient(s), presents the commemorative plaque, introduces the recipient'(s’) presentation, and promotes the recipient'(s’) work and its implications for the conference or webcast attendees’ work.

-- The Chair of the Award Committee facilitates publication of the SEI technical report to coincide with the second-occurring conference and makes arrangements for delivery of an honorarium upon completion of the report.
+- The Chair of the Award Committee facilitates publication of the SEI technical report to coincide with the conference or webcast and makes arrangements for delivery of an honorarium upon completion of the report.

 Achievements that have previously been recognized by an award may not be re-nominated.
 All other nominations may be resubmitted in any subsequent year.
 Any submission that has previously been declined must address the deficiencies outlined by the Chair of the Award Committee.

-The SPA Award is given to individuals or groups to recognize the excellence of their work.
+The Humphrey Award is given to individuals or groups to recognize the excellence of their work.

 Nominations are evaluated by an Award Committee consisting of senior, knowledgeable, and experienced software engineering process improvement professionals.
 The restricted length of the nomination package generally does not allow a fully adequate description of the nominee’s activities and results, but it should provide enough information for the Award Committee to determine that the criteria are likely to be satisfied.
 Nominees that pass this initial screening review are then engaged in focused interactions with the Award Committee to elicit more detail about the nominee’s achievements.
 A positive decision requires that the nominee satisfy the award criteria to an exceptional degree.
 In the case of a negative decision, the Chair of the Award Committee provides an explanation, a detailed list of deficiencies, and advice regarding a resubmission in the future.